Terry Farnsworth

 Terry Farnsworth (born 27 August 1942) is a Canadian former Olympic judoka.
-He won a Canadian national judo championship in 1972 and 1973, competed at the 1972 Summer Olympics, and won a gold medal at the 1969 Maccabiah Games and a silver medal at the 1973 Maccabiah Games in Israel.
+Born in Portland, Maine, he represented Canada in international judo competitions.
+He won the Canadian under-93 kg national championship in both 1972 and 1973, and competed in the men's half-heavyweight event at the 1972 Summer Olympics.
+Farnsworth also won a gold medal at the 1969 Maccabiah Games and a silver medal at the 1973 Maccabiah Games, both held in Israel.

 Biography

 Farnsworth was born in Portland, Maine, and is Jewish.
-He graduated high school and attended two years of a pre-college program in Canada, and then lived in Roppongi, Tokyo, Japan, from the ages of 20 to 26 years old.
-There, he studied at Chuo University.
-He has lived in Bois-des-Filion, Canada.
+After graduating high school, he completed two years of a pre-college program in Canada.
+He then lived in Roppongi, Tokyo, Japan, from the age of 20 to 26, during which he studied at Chuo University.
+He has also lived in Bois-des-Filion, Quebec, Canada.

 Judo career

-Farnsworth earned a black belt in judo in Montreal, and then moved to Tokyo to practice judo.
+Farnsworth earned a black belt in judo in Montreal, after which he moved to Tokyo to further his training.

-At the 1969 Maccabiah Games in Israel, Farnsworth won a gold medal in the light-heavyweight class.
-He won the 1972 Canadian Championships U-93 in Halifax, Canada.
+At the 1969 Maccabiah Games in Israel, he won a gold medal in the light-heavyweight division.
+He won the under-93 kg category at the 1972 Canadian Judo Championships, held in Halifax.

-Farnsworth competed in the men's half-heavyweight event at the 1972 Summer Olympics, coming in 7th.
-He defeated Imre Varga (Hungary) and José Ibáñez Gómez (Cuba), but lost to eventual bronze medal winner Paul Barth (Germany) and European Judo Champion Helmut Howiller (Germany).
+Farnsworth represented Canada in the men's half-heavyweight (under 93 kg) event at the 1972 Summer Olympics, finishing in 7th place.
+He defeated Imre Varga of Hungary and José Ibáñez Gómez of Cuba, but was eliminated after losses to eventual bronze medalist Paul Barth and European Judo Champion Helmut Howiller, both from West Germany.

-He described his experience during the Munich Massacre at the 1972 Olympics by members of the Palestinian terrorist group Black September, who had infiltrated the Olympic Village:
+Farnsworth recounted his experience during the Munich massacre at the 1972 Olympics, in which members of the Palestinian militant group Black September infiltrated the Olympic Village: